Hiit Cardio

 1. What is HIIT?

-HIIT involves short bursts of intense exercise followed by brief recovery periods.
-This method maximizes calorie burn in a short time, making it ideal for busy schedules.
+High-intensity interval training (HIIT) involves short bursts of intense exercise followed by periods of rest or low-intensity activity.
+This method is designed to push your body to its limits in a short amount of time, making it ideal for busy schedules.

 2. What is Steady-State Cardio?

-Steady-state cardio involves maintaining a consistent, moderate level of intensity over a longer period.
-Examples include jogging, cycling, or brisk walking.
-This method is less intense than HIIT but can be sustained longer.
+Steady-state cardio involves maintaining a consistent, moderate level of intensity over a longer duration.
+This could be jogging, cycling, or brisk walking, where you keep your heart rate steady throughout the session.

 Conclusion and Next Steps